MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 ### Determine the right billing model

-For your billing model, you choose between consumption-based (pay-as-you-go) and prepaid pricing strategies.
+For your billing model, you choose between consumption-based (pay-as-you-go) and commitment-based pricing strategies.
 Base the selection on the predictability, duration, and usage consistency of workload components.
 This decision requires collaboration with development and purchasing teams to evaluate resource needs, usage patterns, and potential cost optimizations.

 Selecting the right billing model is crucial for cost-effectiveness.
 It helps align the workload with business objectives and get the best rates for the specific requirements of a workload.
 Consider the following strategies.